jvo024/black_friday_sales_ads505/README.md

 - Jacqueline Vo

 ## Project Description
-PLACEHOLDER: Discuss the details of project overview.
+PLACEHOLDER TEXT: Discuss the details of project overview.
 Description your selected dataset, such as data source, number of variables, size of dataset, etc. Include data dictionary if, available.
 Provide questions and hypothesis that you are exploring.
 What specific data analysis, visualization, and modeling work are you using to solve the problem?
 What roadblocks and challenges are you facing? etc.